marijnh/Eloquent-JavaScript/06_object.md

 {{index capitalization}}

-It is a convention to capitalize the names of constructors so that they are easily distinguished from other functions.
+By convention, the names of constructors are capitalized so that they can easily be distinguished from other functions.

 {{index "prototype property", "getPrototypeOf function"}}

-It is important to understand the distinction between the way a prototype is associated with a constructor (through its `prototype` property) and the way objects _have_ a prototype (which can be retrieved with `Object.getPrototypeOf`).
+It is important to understand the distinction between the way a prototype is associated with a constructor (through its `prototype` property) and the way objects _have_ a prototype (which can be found with `Object.getPrototypeOf`).
 The actual prototype of a constructor is `Function.prototype` since constructors are functions.
-Its `prototype` _property_ holds the prototype of instances created through it but is not its _own_ prototype.
+Its `prototype` _property_ holds the prototype used for instances created through it.

 ## Class notation